Williams FW27: Overview

-BMW-Williams went into 2005 season with renewed major sponsorships such as Allianz, FedEx, HP, Reuters, ORIS, Hamleys, Budweiser, Petrobras and Castrol.
-BMW-Williams received new sponsorship such as RBS and discontinued sponsorships are NiQuitin Co., CCTV and Shanghai Circuit.
-The livery was similar to 2004 design with subtle changes.

 Variants

 The Williams FW27B was prepared for the purpose of testing the BMW V8 engine for the 2006 season, but Cosworth was ultimately chosen when BMW left Williams to buy the Sauber team.
 The Williams FW27C was prepared for the purpose of testing the 2006 Cosworth V8 engine.

 Racing history

 While Williams was able to compete and take a couple of victories home in recent years, the FW27 proved not to be up to the same performance levels as some of the other teams' cars.
 New drivers Mark Webber and Nick Heidfeld scored points quite frequently, but a Grand Prix win was not within their reach.
 The highlight was the second and third places in Monaco.
 Heidfeld also scored a second place at the European race, where he started from pole.
 From the Italian Grand Prix onwards, Heidfeld, who was injured, was replaced by Antônio Pizzonia, who had previously been Webber's teammate at Jaguar in 2003.
 The team ended the season winless for the first time since 2000 in fifth place in the Constructors' Championship, failing to meet their own high expectations.